The prodigal son discovered what quenches shame. The prodigal had three voices vying for the attention. Which one released the prodigal from shame?

 WHICH VOICE WILL YOU LISTEN TO?
 Will you allow God to cover you with the robe of righteousness and will you, as his loved son or daughter, receive ALL that he has for you?
 Or will you accept today, the extravagant love and grace of your heavenly father?

-Click here to what is the root cause of shame, what ignites shame and what fuels shameful feelings?
+Click here to see what is the root cause of shame.
+It will give you an insight into what ignites shame and what fuels shameful feelings?